How do I view my grades in a current course?

 In Course Navigation, click the Grades link.

 From the grades page you can select the Course for which you want to view grades .
 By default, grades are sorted chronologically by assignment due date.
-In the Arrange by menu , you can also sort by module, assignment title, or assignment group.
+In the Arrange by menu , you can also sort by module, assignment name, or assignment group.
 To see the specified grades, click the Apply button .
 Assignments that are not part of a module will be shown at the end of the assignments list in alphabetical order.
 However, if modules or assignment groups aren't used in your course, they won't be included as sorting options.

 You can view the name of the assignment , the assignment due date , the assignment status , the score you earned , and the total point value of the assignment .
 You may also be able to view whether the assignment includes scoring details, comments, or rubrics .